Main Page Content

 - How do I get my cap, gown, and tassel?

 Yes, tickets are required for all guests attending the undergraduate ceremonies.
 There is a four-ticket limit per student so we can be sure that all guests can be seated in the SERC Field House.

-Each student who has completed the Application for Graduation by April 6 can claim tickets by logging on to brockportcommencement.com beginning April 16 through May 6.
-If you need additional tickets, please indicate this while claiming tickets from the system.
-On Sunday, May 6, at midnight, any unclaimed guest tickets will be released, and students will no longer have access to their four tickets.
-Based on availability, any unclaimed tickets may be reassigned via a random drawing system starting May 8 at 4 pm to students who previously indicated a need.
+Each student who has completed the Application for Graduation by April 5 can claim tickets by logging on to brockportcommencement.com beginning April 15 through May 12.
+If you need additional tickets, please indicate this while claiming tickets from the system by joining the waitlist.
+On Sunday, May 12, at midnight, any unclaimed guest tickets will be released, and students will no longer have access to their four tickets.
+Based on availability, any unclaimed tickets may be reassigned via a random drawing system starting May 14 at 4 pm to students who previously joined the waitlist.
 If you have been selected for extra tickets, you will receive an email notification and may claim them using the same website and process within the designated time frame.

 Due to building occupancy code and to ensure the safety of our guests, all persons entering the SERC Field House must have a ticket, except for those under two years of age.
 Any child under two must sit on the lap of an accompanying adult.

 Be sure to arrive early!
 Guests arriving after 9:15 am for the morning ceremony and after 1:45 pm for the afternoon ceremony will be directed to overflow.

 For guests without tickets, we are offering an on-campus alternate viewing location in the Jim and John Vlogianitis Gymnasium in Tuttle, where the ceremonies will be streamed live.

 Tickets are not needed for the graduate ceremony.